sgrhere/learning-react-/README.md

          useEffect(()=>{
         ....
          })

+     Executes upon any changes in a project no dependency array.
+Can be used for real time project but better to use WebSocket instead of this.
      ```
-     Executes upon any changes in a project no dependency array.
-Can be used for real time project but better to use WebSocket instead of this. <br>
      Follow, the code file `LearnuseEffect.jsx` to review code.